lyz2d/EC523Proj/README.md

 # EC523Proj

-This repository is for the BU EC523 Project Fall 2024, where implement a Lafs(local affine frames)-based Transformer for image classification.
+This repository is for the BU EC523 Project Fall 2024, where we implement Lafs (local affine frames)-based Transformer for image classification.
 Here we guide tokenization/patching with KeyNet as the local feature detection algorithm.
 These patches are featurized according to their size, orientation, and position.
 The following figure is a process illustration.
 ![The lafs-based Transformer framework running process](./illustration.png)

 ## Dataset